 Step 3

-Enjoy the smoothie right away or store in a tight seal bottle in the fridge for up to three days.
+Enjoy your Japanese matcha smoothie right away or store it in a tight seal bottle in the fridge for 2-3 days.

 Tips